pnminh/aws-solutions-architect-associate-notes-SAAC03/corporate/IdentityCenter.md

 # [[IAM]] Identity Center

 ## TLDR
 Similar to [[Cognito]] but for access and auth to AWS itself, rather then Applications running in AWS.
+Known before as AWS SSO
+- If there is already enterprise MS AD => AWS AD connector and AWS SSO
+- use alongside with Organizations for enterprise SSO to AWS(similar to log in to Openshift using enterprise accounts)
 ## Feature
 - One Login SSO for all your AWS Accounts
 - SSO for business cloud application